18F/guides/content/engineering/languages-runtimes/css.md

   $z_index-show: $z_index-1;
   ```

-### Responsive Design & Breakpoints
+### Responsive design & breakpoints
 - Set variables for breakpoints at the top of your stylesheet.
-This
-  functionality is built into Bourbon.
+This functionality is built into Bourbon.

   ```scss
   $sm: new-breakpoint(min-width 0 max-width 40em $sm_cols);
   ```

-- Use variables to set the queries throughout so they are easy to adapt if
+- Use variables to set the queries throughout so they are easy to adapt if necessary.
-  necessary.
 - Place media queries nearest to the class they are affecting.
-- Rather than focusing on devices when deciding where to put breakpoints, focus
-  on content; name breakpoint variables relative to each other.
+- Rather than focusing on devices when deciding where to put breakpoints, focus on content; name breakpoint variables relative to each other.

   ```scss
   // Bad